EngineerBetter/engineerbetter-hugo/content/blog/suse-caasp-on-aws.md

 <img src="/img/blog/caasp-on-aws/caasp-trial-page.png" class="fit image" alt="SUSE CaaS Platform trial registration">

 ## 2. Deploy a 'Management' workstation
 Firstly you'll need an instance to bootstrap the entire deployment process.
 The initial deployment step for CaaS Platform on AWS utilises some SUSE-defined Terraform templates to spin up the infrastructure for your cluster.
-Before you can do that you'll need somewhere to run that Terraform _from_, and as the docs state it'll need to be running SUSE Linux Enterprise Server (SLES) 15 SP1 to install those packages.
+Before you can do that you'll need somewhere to run that Terraform _from_, and as the docs state, you'll need to be running SUSE Linux Enterprise Server (SLES) 15 SP1 to install those packages.

 As someone with no experience deploying or operating SLES, it took me a little while to work out the best way to spin up one of these instances to act as my Management instance.